 If you’re currently drowning in debt, you may have thought about seeking resolutions to get you out of your financial mess.
 Perhaps you’ve considered credit counselling or debt settlement.
 However, if these options are not enough, you may have even contemplated bankruptcy as a means of eliminating all of your debt once and for all.

 If you think that filing for bankruptcy might be the right solution for your debt issues, it’s important to become familiar with all aspects of claiming bankruptcy in Ontario.

 What is Bankruptcy?

-Simply put, bankruptcy is a process that eliminates all consumer debt.
-Ontario bankruptcy can help you receive protection from your creditors right away.
+Simply put, a bankruptcy in Ontario is a process that eliminates all consumer debt.
+Filling for bankruptcy in Ontario can help you receive protection from your creditors right away.
 It will also put a stop to any wage garnishment, protect you from being taken to court, and eliminate all of your debts.
 Basically, declaring bankruptcy means getting a fresh start on your finances.

 You will participate in credit counselling sessions that will teach you how to manage your finances and budget appropriately in order to rebuild your credit and avoid being put in a position to have to declare bankruptcy again.